 - childcare provided in the child's home by, or introduced through, a childcare agency, sitter service or nanny agency which is registered by the Care Inspectorate.

-The government introduced tax free childcare accounts in April 2017 to allow more families to access support with childcare costs.
+The government introduced tax free childcare accounts to allow more families to access support with childcare costs.
 The accounts are for working families, including the self-employed, who have children under 12 (or under 17 if disabled).

 Tax Credits for childcare

 Tax credits are closed to new applications for the majority of people from 1 February 2019.
 If you are entitled to Working Tax Credit, and you and any partner are working at least 16 hours a week each, you can claim back up to 70% of your eligible childcare costs for children under 16 (or under 17 for disabled children).
 Depending on your income, you could get up to £122.50 a week for one child or £210 for two or more children.
 More information on Child Tax Credit is available on the UK Government website.

 Universal Credit for childcare

 If you, and any partner, are working, or you're due to start work, and you're claiming Universal Credit, you can claim back up to 85% of your eligible childcare costs for children under 16.
 You could get up to £951 a month for one child, or £1,630 for two or more children.

 Universal Credit is being phased in over the next few years.
 It will replace a number of existing benefits, including tax credits.
 Whether you can claim will depend on where you live and your personal circumstances.